yclas/guides/docs/Advertisement.md

      - Make your users register before they post any ad on your website.

 *   [Thanks page](Advertisement-thanks-page.md)
-     - How to create a 'thanks page'
+     - How to create a 'thanks page'.

 *   [Manage advertisement fields](Advertisement-manage-advertisement-fields.md)
      -  Manage the fields in your ad forms ( phone, address, etc., ), when a user publishes a new ad, by turning them ON/OFF.